ethereum/zkvm-website/src/content/blog/sp1-fv.md

 (h_is_real : Main[N] = 1)  -- N varies by chip (e.g., Main[33] for ADD)
 ```

 The third, `state_cstrs`, ties the constraint columns to a concrete Sail machine state _before_ the instruction executes.
-It asserts that the register and memory values encoded in `Main` match the **input** state `s` — for example, that the PC columns match `s.regs[PC]` and that operand columns match the corresponding register values.
+It asserts that the register and memory values encoded in `Main` match the **input** state `s`—for example, that the PC columns match `s.regs[PC]` and that operand columns match the corresponding register values.
 The theorem's _conclusion_ then proves that the **output** states agree: the Sail spec and SP1 implementation produce the same result when run from this input.

 ```lean
 (state_cstrs : (constraints Main).initialState s)